rwieruch/blog_robinwieruch_content/blog/react-table-component/index.md

 The Table component accepts a data object as a [prop](/react-pass-props-to-component/) with a `nodes` property.
 These nodes are the items in our list, however, the table keeps the naming of `nodes` more generic, because the Table component has the ability not only to display list structures but also [tree structures](/react-tree-table/).

 Moreover, the Table component uses a [function as a child](/react-render-props/) giving access to the list within the table as `tableList`.
-Internally, the Table component applies many different modifications to the list &ndash; e.g. sorting, pagination, if these plugins are enabled &ndash; and so the `tableList` (and not `data` or `list`) should be used to render the items within the table.
+Internally, the Table component applies many different modifications to the list -- e.g. sorting, pagination, if these plugins are enabled -- and so the `tableList` (and not `data` or `list`) should be used to render the items within the table.

 React Table Library uses [composition over configuration](/react-component-composition/).
 Therefore, you get all the necessary building blocks as components from the library itself.
 Let's begin with the header of our table: